Apprenticeship

 STEP 4: RANKING & INDENTURING

 Based on the in-person interview, applicants receive an overall ranking score for their candidacy.
 They are added to a list of eligible apprentice candidates according to this final ranking score.
-Candidates remain on the ranking list for up to one year, at which time they would have to reapply for renewed consideration.
+Candidates remain on the ranking list for up to two years, at which time they would have to reapply for renewed consideration.

 As apprenticeship positions become available, candidates with the highest scores are invited, in the order of their ranking, to become a full-time apprentice as part of the REJATC.
-New positions for the training programs often become available in May and June, as contract work picks up and cohorts of apprentices are graduating into professional Journeyman status.
+New positions for the training programs often become available in the spring/summer, as contract work picks up and cohorts of apprentices are graduating into professional Journeyman status.

 Prior to being indentured as new apprentices (signing a training/employment agreement), selected candidates must be at least 18 years of age, possess a valid driver's license, and also pass a drug screening.
 If the candidate has a positive test for any controlled substance, he/she will not be accepted into the training program.